gempiscyrusandrei-web/Landing-Page/README.md

 - Enforce HTTPS through Netlify, GitHub Pages with a custom domain, or Cloudflare.
 - Keep `netlify.toml` security headers enabled and update the domain in redirects before launch.
 - Add reCAPTCHA or Turnstile to all public forms.
-- Use honeypot fields, currently included as `website`.
+- Use honeypot fields, currently included as `_gotcha`.
 - Validate and sanitize inputs on the frontend and again in the form provider or serverless function.
 - Never place private API keys, SMTP passwords, or CRM tokens in frontend JavaScript.
 - Use environment variables for serverless functions and provider dashboards.